 - whole iceberg lettuce leaves washed and dried

 Combine soy sauce and cornstarch together in a small bowl or measuring cup.
-Note: If using simple version: mix cornstarch and peanut butter in with the Soyaki Sauce and skip to step #3.
+Note: If using simple version: mix only peanut butter in with the Soyaki Sauce and skip to step #3.

 Add the next five ingredients and lightly stir to incorporate.

 Cook chicken until browned, about 10 minutes.
 Drain any grease or excess water from the pan if needed.
-Add the green onion and a pinch of crushed red pepper if using.
+Add green onions along with a pinch of crushed red pepper if using.
+Saute until the onions turn bright green.

 Add sauce mix (or Soyaki Sauce, if using) and simmer gently for about 5 minutes to blend the flavors.

 Assemble the wraps by taking a piece of lettuce and adding about 1/4-1/2 cup of meat mixture to wrap.
-Garnish with favorite toppings.
+Garnish with favorite toppings listed above.